rossrobino/ovr/apps/docs/src/content/index.md

 description: Introduction to ovr.
 ---

-ovr is a [lightweight](https://bundlephobia.com/package/ovr) toolkit for building fast, streaming web applications with asynchronous JSX and a modern Fetch API-based router.
+ovr is a [lightweight](https://npmgraph.js.org/?q=ovr) server framework built for streaming HTML with asynchronous JSX and a modern Fetch API-based router.

 ## Introduction